 It is important to know the difference between a common headache and a migraine.
 Migraines are a debilitating neurological condition and can have long-term effects on the brain if not cared for properly.
-Self-medicating with over-the-counter painkillers can actually make migraines worse if they are not used properly, so there are a number of reasons to compare this list of symptoms in order to see if your headaches are actually migraines.
+According to Monmouth upper cervical chiropractors, self-medicating with over-the-counter painkillers can actually make migraines worse if they are not used properly, so there are a number of reasons to compare this list of symptoms in order to see if your headaches are actually migraines.

 Remember that this list is not meant to make a medical diagnosis.
 You will still have to see a doctor for that.
 However, if you find that your symptoms match many of the ones on this list, there may be a natural way to find some relief, and we will discuss that at the end of our article.

 Migraine Symptoms You Need to Know

 Here are some of the symptoms to look out for that can help you to identify if your headaches are actually migraines.

 - Headaches symptoms – In order for a headache to be classified as a migraine, it has to meet at least two of the following four symptoms: (1) Moderate to severe pain (2) Unilateral (one-sided) pain (3) pain that grows worse with exertion (4) Pulsing or throbbing pain.
 Remember that the headache only has to meet 2 of these 4 conditions.
 So, as an example, you can have a severe headache that grows worse with exertion, but it can also hurt on both sides and be a constant aching feeling.

 - Neck pain – This one of the most common migraine symptoms although most people don’t relate the two.
 In fact, about 75% of migraineurs in one survey revealed that they experience neck pain either before or during an attack.
 This actually makes a lot of sense, and we will come back to the link between migraines and the neck later in our article.